WE KNOW YOU’VE GOT SOME QUESTIONS.

 Can I get a refund if my plans change otherwise?

 Yes, for the most part!
 We are one of the only large events of this sort to do so and always allow refunds for change of plans for any reason.
-Full refunds (minus transaction fee) are available until JAN 31 of the event’s year (in this case, Jan 31, 2022), and we even offer partial refunds (50%) until March 1, 2022 (due to our downpayment to facilities/planners already being in escrow at that time).
+Full refunds (minus transaction fee) are available until JAN 31 of the event’s year (in this case, Jan 31, 2023), and we even offer partial refunds (30% back) until March 1, 2022 (due to our downpayment to facilities/planners already being in escrow at that time).
 Someone graduating?
 Baby shower?
 Summer wedding of a loved one? – Need a refund?
 Totally cool.
 Write email@example.com with subject “Refund” or use theimprovretreat.com contact form to help us help you.
-The amount you paid (minus transaction) at full or 50% is refunded to the method with which you paid (usually Paypal/your bank).
+The amount you paid minus transaction fee at full (or 30% if requested Feb 1-March 1) is refunded to the method with which you paid (usually Paypal/your bank).
+All refunds are batched at the same time in early February of each event year.

 I have a serious medical condition.
 Can you help make this weekend comfortable?